Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 ?>

-Alternative PHP and SQL Server Solution
+Alternative PHP and SQL Server solution

 The ODBC-ODBC Bridge is another solution from Easysoft that provides PHP to SQL Server connectivity from UNIX and Linux platforms.